-First, We Must Understand What Short-Term Rental Insurance Is?
+First, We Must Understand What Short-Term Rental Insurance Is

 For the purposes of writing this article and the business we are in, we are defining short-term rental insurance as something for the property owner to purchase, not the guest.
-This article is intended to educate property owners on the potential exposure and risk of insuring a short-term rental property, one that would be rented to others on a short-term basis via websites such as Airbnb & Vrbo.
-Our company, Proper Insurance® sells this type of insurance in all 50 states so we are experts in the not only the cost, but coverage as well.
+This article is intended to educate property owners on the potential exposure and risk of insuring a short-term rental property, one that would be rented to others on a short-term basis via websites such as Airbnb and Vrbo.
+Our company, Proper Insurance® sells this type of insurance in all 50 states so we are experts in not only the cost but coverage as well.

 The Cost Of Short-Term Rental Insurance

 Make no mistake, you are running a business when you short-term rent your property and you are no different than Hilton or Hyatt, in fact, you are now competing with them.
-There are other variables that effect cost such as the location of your rental.
-A rental in Nevada is going to be much less expensive than one in Florida, because the last time I checked they do not have hurricanes in Nevada.
+There are other variables that affect costs such as the location of your rental.
+A rental in Nevada is going to be much less expensive than one in Florida because the last time I checked they do not have hurricanes in Nevada.

-Is My STR Vacation Rental Really Business?
+Is My STR Vacation Rental Really a Business?

 In short, YES, your vacation rental is a business, at least in the eyes of a homeowner’s insurance contract.
-Most homeowner’s policies define a business as any transaction that results in over $2,000 of compensation during the policy period, which is typically 12 moths or annual.
+Most homeowner’s policies define a business as any transaction that results in over $2,000 of compensation during the policy period, which is typically 12 months or annually.
 There may be the occasional Airbnb host who makes less than $2,000 annually, but virtually all vacation rentals make over $2,000 per year.
 It makes sense.
-You are entrusted your property to a 3rd party, and that 3rd party is compensating you, how is this not a business transaction?
+You have entrusted your property to a 3rd party, and that 3rd party is compensating you, how is this not a business transaction?
 Yet, so many short-term rental property owners still argue, I’m not running a business.